Start by choosing the right car

 Get feedback and tips

-Use the online dashboard and app to check your driving score regularly.
-The feedback can help you improve your score and earn you safe driving rewards.
+Use the app or online dashboard to check your driving score regularly.
+The feedback can help you improve your score.
+The higher your score, the safer your driving.

 Insurance if you’re learning in someone else’s car